Apanta1/Library-Management-System/README.md

-# Used-Book-Database
+# Library Management System
-The program creates a registration system for used books in a library.
+Developed a Python-based Library Management System application that enables users to manage library member records and book details.
+The system allows for member registration, book insertion, and display of member and book information.